One of the most cost-effective marketing strategies involves using your current customers to spread the word about your brand.

 Designhill is a platform for businesses and brands to source for design work via graphic design contests.
 From brand identity kits to business cards and logos to full websites and packaging designs, Designhill aims to be the platform bringing graphic designers and brands together.

-For such marketplace platforms, demand is a key driver of scale – which may be why Designhill offer a commission-reward of 30% for every sale referred.
+For such marketplace platforms, demand is a key driver of scale – which may be why Designhill offers a commission-reward of 30% for every sale referred.

 Turning satisfied customers to advocates to salespeople